kerpink/defender-asr-blocked-event-sensor/README.md

 ## Tanium Integration (Sensor Mode)

-This script can be deployed as a custom Tanium sensor to extend visibility across endpoints:
+This script can be deployed as a custom sensor for endpoint management tools like Tanium to extend visibility across endpoints:

-- Return ASR rule names and context to Tanium
+- Return ASR rule names and context to the endpoint management tool
 - Feed data into dashboards for rule coverage tracking
 - Enable reporting on ASR enforcement success/failures